rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.017.jpeg)

-**Sample Dialogue:** From the MVI Edge dashboard, you can easily keep track of your device’s health in real-time by viewing the total number of the corresponding pass or fail inspections.
+ From the MVI Edge dashboard, you can easily keep track of your device’s health in real-time by viewing the total number of the corresponding pass or fail inspections.

 3. From the dashboard screen, hover over the left side panel to view the key options available in the Edge server.

-**Sample Dialogue:** Several options to configure the MVI Edge environment are available on the left side panel.
+ Several options to configure the MVI Edge environment are available on the left side panel.
 The **green check mark** at the bottom of the side panel confirms that the Edge server is currently connected to the MVI training server (using an API key), allowing for any models and datasets created in the training server to be imported and deployed in the Edge environment.
 Using the **Input sources** option from this sidebar, image, video folders, or a RTSP (Real Time Streaming Protocol) camera feed can be selected as an input source for the AI model inspections.